flutter/website/src/docs/cookbook/networking/delete-data.md

 ## 3. Update the screen

-In order to check whether the data has been deleted or not, we shall first fetch the data from the [JSONPlaceholder][] using the `http.get()` method and display it in the screen, check [Fetch Data][] for complete example.
-Then we shall have a button `Delete Data` which when pressed will call the `deleteAlbum()` method.
+In order to check whether the data has been deleted or not, you shall first fetch the data from the [JSONPlaceholder][] using the `http.get()` method and display it in the screen, check [Fetch Data][] for complete example.
+Then you shall have a button `Delete Data` which when pressed will call the `deleteAlbum()` method.

 <!-- skip -->
 ```dart